 Your Dog’s Behavior

 If your dog is aggressive and extremely territorial about his spaces, you may not want to introduce him into your bed.
 Dogs with these issues may bark and growl to protect their spot on your bed.
 However, most well-adjusted and well-behaved dogs likely won’t exhibit these behaviors and will share your bed happily.

-Even if you don’t have an allergy to dog dander, other allergies can get aggravated by co-sleeping with your furry friend.
-When dogs go outside, dust, pollen and other irritants cling to their fur and these can end up in your bed.
+Even if you don’t have an allergy to dog dander, other sensitivities can be triggered by co-sleeping with your furry friend.
+When dogs go outside, dust, pollen, and other irritants cling to their fur, and these can end up in your bed.

-before bedtime.
-Bathing your dog and washing your sheets more frequently can also help reduce your exposure to allergens.
+However, if allergies are a concern, it would be a good idea to run an air purifier and wipe your dog down with a damp towel or a bath wipe before bed.
+Bathing your dog and washing your sheets more frequently can also reduce your exposure to allergens.

 Your Sleeping Habits

 Are you a light or heavy sleeper?
 Does your dog move around a lot when he slumbers?
 Your quality of sleep is one of the biggest concerns to think about.
 If you’re a light snoozer, your dog could disrupt getting a good night’s rest.

 Many dogs want to lay very close to their pet parents, and them rolling over, kicking or scratching could wake you up.
 And if your dog snores or dreams loudly, this could also pose a problem.
 Some owners train their dogs to sleep at their feet, so you could consider this option to help reduce disturbances.

 If you live alone, having your dog in bed with you can help you feel more secure.
 Many dog owners feel safer and rest better when snuggled up with their pups.
 Co-sleeping with your dog can ease anxiety because dogs are always on the alert if something goes bump in the night.